katarinam1/food-ordering-app/readme.md

   - Entering the promotion code for an order price reduction
   - Rating restaurants
   - Marking restaurant as a "favorite"
-  - Changing user's profile and viewing order history
+  - Changing user's profile, viewing order history and favorite restaurants
 <br>

 # 💻Technologies